-In estimating the fair value of the council's surplus assets, the highest and best use of 19 of the 64 assets is their current use.
-Of the remaining 45 assets, 34 are vacant, 5 are under construction for highest and best use, 5 have alternative uses as a result of existing lease arrangements and 1 is held for highways expansion.
+In estimating the fair value of the council's surplus assets, the highest and best use of 19 of the 76 assets is their current use.
+Of the remaining 57 assets, 51 are vacant, 5 have alternative uses as a result of existing lease arrangements and 1 is held for highways expansion.